Create a new Odoo module

 Where to create a new module in Odoo?

-You can find the addons path inside the Odoo configuration file(If you are managing) and inside the configuration file you can find the “addons_path”
+You can find the addons path inside the Odoo configuration file(If you are managing), and inside the configuration file, you can find the “addons_path”

-or you can use the below command to find the Odoo addons path,
+Or you can use the below command to find the Odoo addons path,

-ps aux | grep odoo
+-> ps aux | grep odoo

-Structure of Odoo Module
+Odoo Module Structure

 Now, for example, we are creating a module whose technical name is “‘webkul_elearning_module”